Piyush-BA/concur-manual/docs/quick-profile-setup.md

 Field | Description
 --- | ---
-Work Phone | The phone number used for Work related puproses.
+Work Phone | The phone number used for Work-related purposes.
 Home Phone | Phone number to connect your home.
 Mobile phone | Your mobile phone number.